Share

 3. Distribute and manage team workloads.

-Another crucial aspect to think about is managing your team workload to maximize performance and reduce overwhelm.
+Another crucial aspect is managing workloads to maximize performance and reduce overwhelm.

 Consider three aspects when managing team workloads